bws428/bws428.github.io/_posts/2020-05-20-raspberry-pi-zero-w-setup.md

 enable_uart=1
 ```

-Close the file and save it.
+Save the file and close it.

 ## Preflight Check